 First theatre memory?

-When did you think, "Wow, I might be good at this"?
+When did you realize you might be good at it?

 Last play you saw and loved?

 Martyn: Darren O'Donnell's White Mice.
 Clever, riveting, political.

 Polak: The Josephine Baker story, Medea and, later on, Martha in Who's Afraid Of Virginia Woolf?

 Martyn: Haven't written it yet.

 You're an agent.
 How would you describe yourself?

 Polak: She's hard-working, talented, accessible and fearless - if she trusts the director.
 And I wish she'd stop doing theatre so I could put her in film and TV.

 Martyn: Carol Burnett meets Meg Ryan on speed.

 Best career move?